puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_is-in-sync/readme.md

 ### Failed Example

 RPC input contains 2 nodes, the first one ('node1') is valid and synced, the second one ('nodeX') has not been mounted yet.
-Even if there is one invalid node, is-in-sync process will be executed for each node ('is-in-sync' flag will be set for valid node 'node1').
+If there is one invalid node, Uniconfig will be evaluate nodes with fail.
 However, 'overall-status' will be set to 'fail'.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:is-in-sync' \